-Intervention strategies are in place to support students through a tiered approach in which high-quality, evidence-based assessment and instruction are systematically provided in response to an individual student's strengths and needs.
+Intervention strategies are in place to support students through a Multi-Tiered Systems of Support (MTSS) approach in which high-quality, evidence-based assessment and instruction are systematically provided in response to an individual student's strengths and needs.
 The nature, intensity, and duration of interventions are always determined on the basis of evidence gathered through frequent and systematic monitoring of the student's progress.
-Systemic, sequential instructional approaches use specific instructional interventions of increasing intensity to address targeted learning needs of students.
+Systematic, sequential instructional approaches use specific instructional interventions of increasing intensity to address targeted learning needs of students.